doublespring168/JaPS/README.md

 backendJson.put("ping", 5);
 publisher.publish("backend", backendJson);

-// Publish to specific subscriber publisher.publish("test", fooBar, "some-subscriber");
+// Publish to a channel and a specific subscriber publisher.publish("test", "some-subscriber", fooBar);

+// Publish multiple json objects to a channel publisher.publishAll("test", jsonObject, new JSONObject().put("foo", "second"));

+// Publish multiple json objects to a channel and a specific subscriber publisher.publishAll("test", "some-subscriber", jsonObject, new JSONObject().put("foo", "second"));

+// Publish multiple objects to a channel publisher.publishAll("gson", new FooBar("bar"), new FooBar("bar2"));

+// Publish multiple objects to a channel and a specific subscriber publisher.publishAll("gson", "some-subscriber", new FooBar("bar"), new FooBar("bar2"));

 // You need to publish something async because you don't want to block your main thread perhaps?
 // Here you go